ashesh-0/Disentangle/README.md

 rutherford where I've modified the code to have same mean and stc /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/7 turing where I've undoed the changes in the code.
 The mean and std will have a different value now.

+Both of them are working perfectly well.
+This is most surprising. #TODO check what is there configuration.